PowerShell Pros and Cons vs. RPA

 PowerShell is an automated task framework with a command line shell and a scripting language integrated into the .NET framework.
 It’s versatile, powerful, and, like all automation solutions, can save you a lot of time if you’ve been handling too much of your workload manually.
 But the automation landscape is changing rapidly, and today many organizations are turning to robotic process automation solutions that orchestrate automated workflows across all systems and applications.

-Should you replace your PowerShell scripts with RPA software?
+Should you replace your PowerShell automation scripts with RPA software?
 Read on to find out.